adiee5/cx16-neofetch/README.md

 ![neofetch screenshot](./.READMErsc/screenshot.png "Screenshot of the neofetch running in X16 emulator")

+Compiled binary can be downloaded from [the official CX16 forum post](https://cx16forum.com/forum/viewtopic.php?t=6769)

 ## Compiling
 First, you must have the [prog8 compiler](https://github.com/irmen/prog8) set up and ready for compiling.
 For more information go to the official page.